Episodic planetesimal disruptions triggered by dissipation of gas disk

-After $\sim$5$\tau$, the collision frequency deceases to a low level (Fig.~\ref{figure4}), albeit the fraction of catastrophic collisions remains high (Extended Data Fig.~\ref{figureA3}).
-Therefore, the most violent period is the first $\sim1-5\tau$.
-Similar to the catastrophic collisions, the catastrophic hit-and-run events have non-monotonic frequency as well (Extended Data Fig.~\ref{figureA4}).
+After 5$\tau$, the collision frequency deceases to a low level (Fig.~\ref{figure4}), albeit the fraction of catastrophic collisions remains high (Supplementary Fig.~10).
+Therefore, the most violent period is the first $1-5\tau$.
+Similar to the catastrophic collisions, the catastrophic hit-and-run events have non-monotonic frequency as well (Supplementary Fig.~11).
 These collisions are less energetic than catastrophic ones but have large impact angles, which potentially disrupt the smaller one of the two impactors~\citep{Leinhardt2012}.